The Road Back To You by Ian Morgan Cron & Suzanne Stabile

 - 4s – Envy

-- Feel something essential is missing inside them
+- Feel something essential is missing inside

-- Long for the perceived wholeness of others
+- Long for perceived wholeness of others

 - 5s – Avarice